assembler-institute/backend_movie_hub/README.md

 In this phase, your goal is to refactor your backend to use Prisma instead of Mongoose.
 Prisma is an open-source object-relational mapper (ORM) that makes it easier to work with databases in Node.js and TypeScript applications.

+- 🚨 At this point we are going to leave the work we have done with mongoose in a separate branch, this way we keep that code "saved" and refactor it anyway.

 ### Requirements

 - Familiarity with Prisma.